DaveSamuels1998/Dave-Samuels-Blog/src/blog/2024-10-30-virtualization.md

 <br>

 <p> I will use Windows Server 2022 as my server to control different PCs with other VMs using Active Directory.
-Go to <https://www.microsoft.com/en-us/evalcenter> and click on Windows Server then Windows Server 2022. </p>
+Go to [Microsoft Windows Server](https://www.microsoft.com/en-us/evalcenter) and click on Windows Server then Windows Server 2022. </p>

 <br>
 <br>